now-examples/basics/CONTRIBUTING.md

 ## Contributing Content

-All examples feature a frontend that consumes a serverless function found in the `/api` directory.
-Examples are kept organized and easy to find by listing them in order of frontend framework, followed by the technology used for the serverless function.
+Most examples feature a frontend that consumes a serverless function found in the `/api` directory.
+Examples are kept organized and easy to find by listing them in order of frontend framework or static generator, followed by the technology used for the serverless function if applicable.

 When contributing a new framework, we kindly ask that you follow the steps below: